bbauska/Coursera-Bootstrap/readme.md

 This uses the Collapse plugin for this purpose.

-When you click on any one of these other corporate leader\'s name, then the details of that corporate leader gets revealed and the remaining three gets hidden.
+When you click on any one of these other corporate leader&apos;s name, then the details of that corporate leader gets revealed and the remaining three gets hidden.